This post may contain affiliate links. Read my disclosure policy.

 Ground turkey meatballs typically use breadcrumbs and eggs as a binder to keep them together.
 If you would like to make these as gluten-free appetizers or dinner without needing to buy special bread crumbs, there are a few options that I have used extensively.

 - Cornmeal – this is my new favorite binder for turkey meatballs.
 Even when using very lean ground turkey breast, cornmeal results in a very tender meatball that still holds together without being super dense.
 It also adds a nice but subtle flavor.

 - Almond meal – while this is not a super low carb recipe due to the apple cider, you can reduce the carbs and make it grain free by using almond meal.
 You do have to take care with the uncooked meatballs as they will not hold together well until they are baked.

-I always use Stubb’s Original Bar-B-Q Sauce for this turkey meatball recipe.
+I usually use Stubb’s Original Bar-B-Q Sauce for this turkey meatball recipe.
 They are not a sponsor, it’s just my favorite.
 It has no high fructose corn syrup, is gluten-free, and isn’t too sweet.
 While for this recipe I like the sweeter flavor, thus the apple cider, I don’t typically like super sweet barbecue sauce.
 That means for this recipe when I add the apple cider, it has the perfect level of sweetness.